 Matthew is an educator and theatre artist.
 He lives in San Francisco with his partner Wade and their two unnervingly adorable dogs Poppi and Ramsey along with an equally unnerving amount of books.

-He is the chair of the School of Theatre at Oakland School for the Arts (OSA) where he is also on the faculty of the English Department.
+He is the Artistic Director and the Chair of the School of Theatre at Oakland School for the Arts (OSA) where he is also on the faculty of the English Department.
 He is co-founder of San Francisco Summer Arts Collective which pairs established artists and young artists in an apprenticeship setting.
-He recently served as an arts education advisor to the Fine Arts Museums of San Francisco and joined the literary committe of Crowed Fire Theatre.
-Most recently he was selected for a grant award from Cal Humanities as part of their program Exploring the Legacy of Race and Ethnicity in California funded by the National Endowment for the Humanities.
+He recently served as an arts education advisor to the Fine Arts Museums of San Francisco and joined the literary committee of Crowed Fire Theatre.
+In 2017 he was selected for a grant award from Cal Humanities as part of their program Exploring the Legacy of Race and Ethnicity in California funded by the National Endowment for the Humanities.
 This is in recognition of his work in bridging the arts and humanities in education.

-Matthew earned a BA in English from UC Berkeley.
+Matthew earned a BA in English at the University of California, Berkeley.
 There he studied under two of the most respected scholars in medieval and Renaissance literature: Alan Nelson and the late Anne Middleton.
 He specialized in Middle English language and literature (writing his thesis on Chaucer and Scottish contemporary Robert Henryson).
 He also conducted research into various fields of literary history and theory which he continues to pursue in his teaching practice today.
 Particular areas of emphasis include gender performativity, poetics, linguistics, and literary history.

 He trained as an actor primarily at ACT, Berkeley Repertory Theatre, and Upon These Boards, in directing at Berkeley Repertory Theatre, and in playwriting at Central Works.